Poufy/YDers/README.md

     	- Add a parameter that contains a password/unique element(like the ID) with every post request.
 Checking the ID would require another query to the database to see if the Admin exists, but having a certain password is not very secure.

     	- Find a way to authenticate only some users

+The admins knowning which completedForm is their own completed form.

+    Possible Solution:

+    	- Attach an array to every Admin document that contains the ID's of the forms that this admin completed and use that array to pull the completed forms from the database.
+HOWEVER, this would only work if the forms stayed in the same collection after being completed.
+But this is not the case.
+The form will be moved to the completedForm collection for more organization in the database.
+Therefore, the ID will most likely change when moved from one collection to another.
+To fix this we could find a way to move a document without giving it a new ID but make it keep the previous one.
+By moving here I mean making a post request with the parameters being that of the current form to another collection, then deleting it from the current database.